Request a free consultation nowFree consultation

 Attending a grievance meeting

-After you have sent your grievance letter, you will be invited to a meeting and given the chance to bring a colleague or a union representative.
-This is supposed to happen a reasonable length of time after the grievance letter is submitted.
-If your employer is delaying, then send them an email or letter reminding them of their duty under the ACAS code.
+After you have submitted your grievance letter, your employer should write inviting you to a meeting to discuss your letter and giving you an opportunity to take a colleague or a union representative with you.
+If your employer hasn’t responded to your grievance letter within a reasonable length of time, then send them an email or letter reminding them of their duty under the ACAS Code of Practice on disciplinary and grievance procedures.

 Grievance outcome letter